jhustinn/jhustinn/README.md

 <p>
 I am Student, a passionate self-taught full stack web developer, working in both backend and frontend programming.
 But more on the backend
 I love build an app.
-I have experience in backend as well as frontent development and also.
+I have experience in backend, not much in frontend.

 📍 Learning MERN Stack. </br>
 🧠 Rest API </br>